MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 4. On the **Licenses and Apps** tab, under **Licenses**, select **Microsoft Teams Phone Resource Account**.
 5. Select **Save changes**.

-## Assign a service number
+## Assign a phone number

-If you're planning to use the resource account with an auto attendant or call queue that requires a service number, assign a number to the resource account.
+If you're planning to use the resource account with an auto attendant or call queue that requires a phone number, assign a number to the resource account.

 1. Sign into the [Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2066851).
 2. Expand **Voice**, and then select **Resource accounts** page.
-3. Select the resource account to which you want to assign a service number, and then select **Assign/unassign**.
+3. Select the resource account to which you want to assign a phone number, and then select **Assign/unassign**.
 4. In the **Phone number type** dropdown, choose the type of number that you want to use.
 5. In the **Assigned phone number** box, search for the number you want to use and select **Add**.
 Be sure to include the country code (for example, +1 250 555 0012).
 6. Select **Save**.